 In the AC Program, family members can be hired as paid caregivers for their loved ones.

-Family members, including the adult children, can be hired and paid to care for their aging parents.
+Family members, including adult children, can be hired and paid to care for their aging parents.
 Minnesota is also one of the few states in which a spouse can be hired.
-However, spouses are limited to providing “personal assistance services".
+However, spouses are limited to providing “personal assistance services.”
 Family members seeking to be employed must enroll as official care providers with the state, and a fiscal intermediary is used to manage payments.

 Adult foster care and assisted living care services are not included in the Alternative Care range of senior services.
 For individuals who are looking for help with the cost of their residential care, the Elder Waiver does include financial assistance for assisted living and foster care.